dmx-systems/dmx-platform/README.md

 Updating DeepaMehta
 -------------------

-You can update from DeepaMehta 4.1 or newer to 4.4.3 while keeping your data:
+You can update from DeepaMehta 4.1 or newer to 4.5 while keeping your existing DeepaMehta content:

-1. Install DeepaMehta 4.4.3 (see steps 2. and 3. above).
+1. Install DeepaMehta 4.5 (see steps 2. and 3. above).
 2. Stop your previous DeepaMehta installation if running.
-(Also stop DeepaMehta 4.4.3 if already started.)
+(Also stop DeepaMehta 4.5 if already started.)
-3. Copy the `deepamehta-db` folder from your previous DeepaMehta installation into the `deepamehta-4.4.3` folder.
+3. Copy the `deepamehta-db` folder from your previous DeepaMehta installation into the `deepamehta-4.5` folder.
    (Replace as necessary.)
 4. Proceed with "Start DeepaMehta" (see step 4. above).